 - Abstracts must be submitted in Microsoft Word format only.

 7. Abstract notification

-Authors will be notified of the outcome of the review process by or before 11 September 2020.
-If revisions are required these will be due no later than 18 September 2020.
+Authors will be notified of the outcome of the review process by or before 9 August 2021.
+If revisions are required these will be due by the deadline of 16 August 2021.